10 Churches in Kotor, Montenegro JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-One of the things we love best about traveling is learning the history of the place and the people.
-So often that means learning about their religion and visiting their houses of worship.
-There are numerous fantastic churches in Kotor, Montenegro – and visiting them is a wonderful way to better understand the history of Kotor.
+One of the things we love best about traveling is learning the history of places and the people.
+So often that means learning about religion and going to their houses of worship.
+There are numerous fantastic churches in Kotor – and visiting them is a wonderful way to better understand the history of Montenegro.

-Due to its designation as an UNESCO World Heritage site, Kotor’s historic appeal of cobblestone streets, stone houses with green shutters and orange tiled roofs have been well preserved.
+Due to its designation as a UNESCO World Heritage site, Kotor’s historic cobblestone streets, stone houses with green shutters and orange tiled roofs have been well preserved.
 Through the city’s conservation, visitors are able to imagine the people that inhabited the area over the many centuries.

 Must Visit Churches in Kotor, Montenegro